joinpursuit/Pursuit-Core-DSA/lessons/hash_tables/web/README.md

 ```

 1. **1st Case:** If the array index does not contain any other node, that means this is the first one.
 You can insert the node.
 2. **2nd Case:** A Node exists in the index.
-Checking if the Node's keys match.
+Check if the Node's keys match.
 If they match, then you are just updating the value.
 3. **3rd Case:** A chain of Nodes exists in the index.
 Traverse through the linked list, checking each time if the Keys match.
-If they match assign and update value.
+If they match, assign and update value.
 If none of them match, then attach the new Node at the end of the list.

 ### Get